biojava/biojava.github.io/wiki/BioJava:Download_3.0.8.md

 Release Date
 ------------

-BioJava 3.0.8 has been released on September 23rd 2013
+BioJava 3.0.8 has been released on March 25th 2014

 Getting older versions
 ----------------------